Intern - Horticulture Assistant

 - Maintain records and logs

-- Perform activities common to the assigned maintenance function
+- Make detailed observations of changing environments; and perform activities common to assigned maintenance function

 - Ability to work evenings as needed and at least one weekend per month